0x9090/CrypocurrencyAddressValidation/README.md

 * Bech32 Validation: http://bit.ly/2Eaw40N
 * XMR Validation: https://github.com/monero-project

 Please test throughly before using this in a production environment.
-There are no warrantees, guarentees, or strings attached when using this software
+There are no warranties, guarantees, or strings attached when using this software

 ### Future Work
 * Integrate the base58 module code into the library itself